image

 After I Learn the Basics, Do You Offer More Advanced Courses?

 There are two approaches to teaching floral designing.
 Some places will offer an "elementary" course (the "basics"), and then follow that with more and more "advanced" programs, by topic.
+The other approach is to combine elementary and more advanced techniques into one program.

 Why do we do it that way?....Well for one thing it means that at Rittners you get far more value in a course.

 We feel that you deserve a well planned & complete program from the offset, one that provides quality, educationally sound approaches to floral art instruction.
-At Rittners we feel that you should get a thorough floral design course....not ones designed to make you keep coming back for more.
-The course that you will choose will depend upon your scheduling needs, not on needing a more advanced course to function in the field.

 Back to Table of Contents